c-phillips7/employee-tracker/README.md

 # Employee Tracker

   Update employee database using this back end express.js based app.
-Utilizes the dotenv, mysql2, and console.table npm to interact with the database via the console.
+Utilizes the dotenv, mysql, and console.table npm to interact with the database via the console.

   ## Table of Contents